bioinformatics-ua/BioASQ/readme.md

 ## Requirments

-ELASTIC SEARCH SHOULD BE ALSO CONFIGURED, outherwise it can be seekped by removing it from the pipeline
+ELASTIC SEARCH SHOULD BE ALSO CONFIGURED, outherwise it can be skipped by removing it from the pipeline

 For using the current pipeline is espected that the corpora is compressed and each file shuld be a .json with following format:
 ```json